shaoweisong/jsonpog-integration/README.md

 Initial notes:
 1. we have one json for Run2, one for Run3
-2. we have one json for all the data taking years: i.e. 2016/2017/2018 to together and sililarly the prompt, re-reco, UL go on the same file.
+2. we have one json for all the data taking years: i.e. 2016/2017/2018 go together and sililarly the prompt, re-reco, UL go on the same file.
-3. the label identifier should be unique: i.e. 2016postVFP_UL
+3. the label identifier (first set of "keys") should be unique: i.e. 2016postVFP_UL we want to standardize these labels such as X_Y where
+X: 2016preVFP, 2016postVFP, 2017, 2018
+Y: Prompt, EOY, UL

 **Repository with templates and tools in github**